vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 ## GIMP: present ##

-_J: All software is shit, but in the shitty software list, is GIMP not so bad?_
+_J: So all software is shit, but in the list of shitty software, is GIMP not so bad?_

 **M:** I hope so, but of course it's shitty.
-We're just a handful of people doing what companies do with 100 (or more) people.
+We're just a handful of volunteers doing what companies with hundreds of (paid) people do.
-It can only be really weird in many places.

 _J: But sometimes we do things not so bad, right?_

-**M:** Yes, we sometimes do things not so bad, but there is nobody who makes sure of it.
+**M:** Yes, we sometimes do things not so bad, but there is nobody to make sure of it.
-There is nobody who puts 2 months of work into a plugin to make it perfect.
+It's not often that someone spends the time and effort to make a plugin perfect.
-Sometimes it happens, but then it gets dumped on us and that's it.
+Sometimes it happens, but usually it gets dumped on us and that's it.
 Ten years later, we look at the code again and say _"oh my god, this is complete garbage"_.
-Very rarely, people maintain and fix their code long term.
-But then, we cannot seriously expect that to happen more often, everybody is a volunteer here.
+Very rarely do people maintain their code long term and we cannot seriously expect that to happen with everyone being a volunteer here.

 <br>
 _S: Is there something you'd like to do much more in the project, apart from coding?_